 \section{introduction}

 The quantum three-body problem has drawn numerous concerns and is of central interest in the study of few-body physics \cite{PhysRep,PhysRep2,RMP,RPP}.
-In past decades, continuous efforts have led to many theoretical breakthroughs \cite{Skorniakov1957,Fad63,Efimov1970,Efimov1970b,Efimov1971}, including the derivation of the well-known Skornyakov-Ter-Martirosyan (STM) equations which can determinate the wave functions and spectrum for quantum identical three-body system with short-range interactions \cite{Skorniakov1957}, the Faddeev's formulism of three-body problem with discrete and continuum spectrum \cite{Fad63}, and the finding of distinctive Efimov effect in the spectrum and trimer states for the three-boson system \cite{Efimov1970,Efimov1970b,Efimov1971}.
-The three-boson system with short-range interactions can exhibit an infinite number of trimer bound states fulfilling a discrete symmetry, which is named as the Efimov effect.
+In the past decades, continuous efforts have led to many theoretical breakthroughs \cite{Skorniakov1957,Fad63,Efimov1970,Efimov1970b,Efimov1971}, including the derivation of the well-known Skornyakov-Ter-Martirosyan (STM) equations which can be used to calculate the wave functions and spectra of quantum identical three-body system with short-range interactions \cite{Skorniakov1957}, the Faddeev's formulism of three-body problem with discrete and continuum spectrum \cite{Fad63}, and the finding of distinctive Efimov effect in the spectrum and trimer states of the three-boson system \cite{Efimov1970,Efimov1970b,Efimov1971}.
+The three-boson system with short-range interactions can exhibit infinite number of trimer states fulfilling a discrete symmetry, which is named as the Efimov effect.
 The first experimental evidence of the Efimov effect came from ultracold gases \cite{Kraemer2006}, and this early evidence stimulated intensive studies of few-body ultracold physics in different dimensions \cite{Braaten2007,Naidon2017,Ferlaino2010,Zaccanti2009,Nishida2013,Kunitski2015,Mattis1986, Shi2014,Cui2014,Guan2018,Nishida2013b,Moroz2015}.
 Experiments with few cold atoms provide unprecedented control on both the atom number with unit precision and the interatomic interaction strength by combination of sweeping a magnetic offset field and the confinement induced resonance \cite{Chin2010}.